 Venture into the southern Adriatic region of Apulia on the heel of Italy and you will be well rewarded in terms of the natural beauty of the landscapes and the richness of the heritage of a varied history.
 This holiday includes visits to no less than five UNESCO World Heritage sites, all very different in character – the conical ‘trulli’ homes of Alberobello, the ancient stone ‘sassi’ houses of the Matera ravines, the Swabian castle of Castel del Monte, Santa Sofia in Benevento, and the Royal Palace at Caserta.
 As well as staying in Caserta itself you also spend time in Bisceglie on the coast in Apulia.
 Travelling between the two gives you the opportunity to see the Roman town of Benevento and to enjoy the countryside of the southern Apennines.

-- 3 nights hb Caserta, 4 nights hb Bisceglie
+- 3 nights half board in Caserta, 4 nights half board in Bisceglie

 - Walking tour of Caserta and entrance to the Royal Palace